neilmaartens/SourceCode.Workflow.Client.Samples/README.md

 ## Getting started
 * Use these code snippets to learn how to perform common tasks with k2 workflows through the workflow client API.
 * Note that these projects may compile, but will not actually run as-is, since they are intended as sample code only.
 You will need to edit the code snippets to work in your environment and with your artifacts.
-* Download the appropriate branch of this project for your version of K2
+* Fetch or Pull the appropriate branch of this project for your version of K2.

 ## License
 This project is licensed under the MIT license, which can be found in LICENSE.

 ## Notes and additional restrictions**
+ * The sample code is provided as-is without warranty.
  * These sample code projects are not supported by K2 product support.
- * The sample code is provided as-is without warranty.
  * The sample code is not necessarily comprehensive for all operations, features or functionality.
- * We only accept code contributions that is compatible with the MIT license (essentially, MIT and Public Domain).
+ * We only accept code contributions that are compatible with the MIT license (essentially, MIT and Public Domain).